AMWA-TV/info-006/docs/Device implementation How To.md

   ]
 }
 ```
-WebSocket King's output 2 should show the notification of change event shown below:
+The notification of the change event is shown below:

 ```